KLucen/HW-for-DL/README.md

 # Code Section

-This code implements a maze-solving agent using PPO and GRPO.
+- This code implements a maze-solving agent using PPO and GRPO.（Maze_PPO.ipynb and Maze_GRPO.ipynb)
+- In addition, I have provided the code for training the Qwen_1.5_instruct model using GRPO.(Using GRPO on Qwen_1.5_instruct.ipynb)
+   - The main contributor of this code: aburkov(https://github.com/aburkov)

 ## 1. Maze Environment:
    - 10x10 grid with walls (1) and paths (0)